-"Charlie Rose" appears nightly on PBS and in primetime on Bloomberg Television in the United States and around the world.
+Rose continues to serve as executive editor and host of "Charlie Rose," which appears nightly on PBS and in prime time on Bloomberg Television in the United States and around the world.
+Since 1991, "Charlie Rose" has aired countless hours with Nobel Laureates, and extraordinary men and women of science, politics, art, business, sports, technology, literature and entertainment.
 Its round oak table and simple black backdrop provide an intimate atmosphere for intelligent conversation.
-Since 1991, "Charlie Rose" has aired countless hours with Nobel Laureates, and extraordinary men and women of science, politics, art, business, sports, technology, literature and entertainment.
 These conversations have made the broadcast a cultural and intellectual archive of our time.

 Charlie Rose was born in Henderson, North Carolina, and graduated from Duke University with a B.A. in History and a J.D. from the School of Law.
 He also attended the New York University Graduate School of Business.
 He is a frequent moderator at global forums around the world.
 He lives in New York City and Bellport, Long Island.